hopkinsth/golang-tripping-hazards/README.md

 **Pointer recievers, non-pointer receivers and the implementation of interfaces**

-Pointers and the base type they point to have distinct method sets in Go.
-Take our implementation of the `Fooer` interface in the previous example:
+Pointers and the base type they point to have distinct method sets in Go, and this affects how you implement an interface in Go.
+Let's use our implementation of the `Fooer` interface in the previous example:

 ```go
 type Fooer interface {